Ethical, Legal, and Social Implications

 of health and disease or even of what it means to be "human."
 In recognition

-of the importance of these issues, a portion of the HMP budget is being
+of the importance of these issues, a portion of the HMP budget was

-allocated to the support of studies designed to address the ethical, legal, and
+allocated to the support of the studies below, designed to address the ethical, legal, and

 social implications of human microbiome research.

 Information about the HMP consent process can be found under the Sampling Collection tab of Microbiome Analyses.

 |Toward a Framework for Policy Analysis of Microbiome Research||Mildred Cho, Pamela Sankar||Stanford University, University of Pennsylvania|